elkababi/codealpha_tasks/README.md

 ## Task 4: Disease Prediction from Medical Data

 ### Description
-This task involves creating a model to predict the likelihood of a disease based on medical data (e.g., symptoms, patient history).
+This task involves creating a model to predict the likelihood of a disease based on medical data.
 The model uses labeled medical records and applies classification algorithms.

 ### Notebook
 - [TASK4.ipynb](./TASK4.ipynb)